 Giulio Prandi is an Italian conductor who specialises in the vocal and sacred repertoire of the eighteenth century.
 He is artistic and musical director of Ghislierimusica at the Collegio Ghislieri of Pavia.
 He founded and conducts Coro e Orchestra Ghislieri, with whom he has performed at many international concert venues and made numerous recordings.
 He graduated in orchestral conducting under the guidance of Donato Renzetti, and holds a diploma in singing as well as a mathematics degree from the University of Pavia.
 He studied composition with Bruno Zanolini and choral conducting with Domenico Zingaro at the Conservatory of Milan.

 His passion for the Italian sacred repertoire of the eighteenth century, has driven him to undertake constant research which, over the years, has led to the rediscovery of numerous rare or unpublished works by authors such as Galuppi, Jommelli, Perez, Perti, Durante, Astorga and Leo.

 He has also always been involved in the popularisation of early music in his area, particularly by following the activities of the University Choir of Collegio Ghislieri.
 Since 2017, he has taught Choral Singing at the Conservatorio F. Vittadini in Pavia.
-In 2017/2018, he will hold a workshop on the Italian sacred vocal repertoire of the eighteenth century at the Conservatorio G. Verdi in Milan
+In 2017/2018, he held a workshop on the Italian sacred vocal repertoire of the eighteenth century at the Conservatorio G. Verdi in Milan.